sergey0xff/lexit/README.md

 ### Design decisions
 * Should be easy to use
 * Longest match priority (`++` always wins over `+` despite of the order in which the tokens are defined in the lexer class)
-* Self-describing errors for humans (it's should be obvious what happened and when)
+* Self-describing errors for humans (it's should be obvious what happened and where)